-When boiled, the noodle squares make the sort of a slippery ham pot pie that melts in your mouth.
+When boiled, the noodle squares make the sort of slippery ham pot pie that melts in your mouth.

 The Ham Pot Pie dough is made by combining flour, eggs, and milk until a soft dough forms.
 Then it is rolled out and cut into squares that are added to the boiling broth.